SuperOfficeDocs/superoffice-docs/docs/api/authentication/users-and-associates.md

 ---
 # This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.
+uid: users_and_associates
 # Mandatory fields.
-title: users_and_associates       # (Required) Very important for SEO.
+title: Users and Associates       # (Required) Very important for SEO.
 Intent in a unique string of 43-59 chars including spaces.
 description: Users and associates  # (Required) Important for SEO.
 Recommended character length is 115-145 characters including spaces.
 author: {github-id}             # Your GitHub alias.
 keywords: database